rackerlabs/technical-blog/_posts/2019-08-02-ABAP-programming-approach-to-writing-testable-code.md

 high-quality software and products.

-TDD is a software development process that relies on the repetition of a very short development cycle: requirements are turned into very specific test cases, then the software is improved to pass the new tests, only.
+TDD is a software development process that relies on the repetition of a very short development cycle: requirements turn into very specific test cases, then the software is improved to pass only the new tests.
 (Wikipedia)

 ![]({% asset_path 2019-08-02-ABAP-programming-approach-to-writing-testable-code/Picture1.png %})